In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 Turret Adjustment

-0.5 MOA / Click is what you get with this red dot sight, and it's pretty standard for 2 MOA red dot across the board.
+0.5 MOA / Click is what you get with this red dot sight, and it's pretty standard for 2 MOA red dots across the board.

-The elevation and windage turrets are exposed without any extrusion wings around it to protect it.
-It's not a big deal for an optic at this price range, and the part we like a lot is that the turrets are very responsive, and it gives very positive feedback even when wearing gloves in the cold.
+The elevation and windage turrets are exposed without any extrusion wings around them to protect them.
+I think it's not a big deal for an optic at this price range, and the part I like a lot is that the turrets are very responsive, and it gives very positive feedback even when wearing gloves in the cold.

 (NOT reticle point of aim)

-If you've ever experienced reticle moving opposite of turret dial, we wrote an detailed article explaining to help you out.
+If you've ever experienced a reticle moving opposite of a turret dial, I wrote a detailed article explaining to help you out.

 If you're new to red dot sight, check out this guide on our site that breaks down everything you need to know about a red dot optic.